Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 in mind, while zarr is a cloud-optimised technology.
 You cannot work with netCDF files from an object storage system as they would be stored as a single object and only atomic operations are possible.
-Zarr on the other hand is da format to store large-scale N-dimensional data on an object storage system by breaking it up in a structured set of objects that each can be accessed with atomic operations.
+Zarr on the other hand is a format to store large-scale N-dimensional data on an object storage system by breaking it up in a structured set of objects that each can be accessed with atomic operations.
 But if you bring that hierarchy of objects as individual files onto a parallel file system, you risk creating problems with the metadata server as you will be dealing with lots of small files.